withchristopher/collaborative-notes-hub-287142/database/README.md

 - change_type text NOT NULL

 Indexes
-- CREATE INDEX idx_notes_tags ON notes USING GIN (tags);
+- CREATE INDEX IF NOT EXISTS idx_notes_tags ON notes USING GIN (tags);
-- CREATE INDEX idx_notes_updated_at ON notes (updated_at DESC);
+- CREATE INDEX IF NOT EXISTS idx_notes_updated_at ON notes (updated_at DESC);

 Triggers
-- set_updated_at() plpgsql -> BEFORE UPDATE ON notes sets updated_at=now()
+- Function: set_updated_at() plpgsql -> BEFORE UPDATE ON notes sets updated_at=now()
-- CREATE TRIGGER trg_set_updated_at BEFORE UPDATE ON notes FOR EACH ROW EXECUTE FUNCTION set_updated_at();
+- Trigger: CREATE TRIGGER trg_set_updated_at BEFORE UPDATE ON notes FOR EACH ROW EXECUTE FUNCTION set_updated_at();

 Port reconciliation:
 - The database is provisioned on port 5000 as per startup.sh and db_connection.txt.
-- Running metadata may show the database container exposed at another port, but the actual PostgreSQL server listens on 5000 inside this environment.
-Always use the connection string in db_connection.txt for the correct endpoint.
+- Running metadata may show the database container exposed at another port.
+Always use the connection string in db_connection.txt for the correct endpoint to avoid mismatches.

 Seeding:
-- Initial sample notes are inserted individually to validate the schema and make the UI usable immediately.
+- Initial sample notes are inserted individually to validate the schema and make the UI usable immediately (three sample notes inserted).

 If you need to reset data:
 - Drop tables manually (use the connection above), then re-run the individual statements as needed, or run restore_db.sh with a prepared backup.

+Provisioning summary (executed via psql -c, one statement at a time):
+- CREATE EXTENSION IF NOT EXISTS pgcrypto;
+- CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+- CREATE TABLE IF NOT EXISTS notes (...);
+- CREATE TABLE IF NOT EXISTS note_history (...);
+- CREATE OR REPLACE FUNCTION set_updated_at() RETURNS trigger LANGUAGE plpgsql AS $$ BEGIN NEW.updated_at = now(); RETURN NEW; END; $$;
+- DROP TRIGGER IF EXISTS trg_set_updated_at ON notes;
+- CREATE TRIGGER trg_set_updated_at BEFORE UPDATE ON notes FOR EACH ROW EXECUTE FUNCTION set_updated_at();
+- CREATE INDEX IF NOT EXISTS idx_notes_tags ON notes USING GIN (tags);
+- CREATE INDEX IF NOT EXISTS idx_notes_updated_at ON notes (updated_at DESC);
+- GRANT USAGE, CREATE ON SCHEMA public TO appuser;
+- GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO appuser;
+- GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO appuser;
+- INSERT sample notes (3 rows, one INSERT per statement).